Brian writes about baseball history. He is a lifelong baseball fan and has been rooting for the New York Mets since their 1962 debut.

 The Formation of the Mets

-When the Brooklyn Dodgers and the New York Giants moved to California following the 1957 season, New York was left with no National League baseball team for the first time since 1883, when the Giants began life as the New York Gothams.
+When the Brooklyn Dodgers and the New York Giants moved to California following the 1957 season, New York was left with no National League baseball team for the first time since 1883, when the Giants took the field as the New York Gothams.

 Civic leaders in America’s largest city recognized that the city and its many abandoned Dodgers and Giants fans needed a National League team.
 Led by attorney William Shea, city leaders formed a committee to bring NL baseball back.
 When that did not appear likely, Shea and leaders from other cities announced plans for the formation of a third league, the Continental League, that would include a New York franchise and begin play in 1961.
 In response, the National League agreed in 1960 to expand from eight teams to ten, with new franchises in New York and Houston.